 They did what needed to be done.
 Two more pushes and with the help of a ventouse [suction], Cora was out and being tended to [when my waters broke they were discoloured from her meconium so they had to check that she was okay before handing her back to us].
 It was crazy.
 Robert and I both stared at each other.
 She let out the tiniest and most adorable cry and Robert and I were forever changed.
 It was amazing.
 It is the most surreal feeling seeing the tiny person you’ve been thinking about for so long.

 Getting an epidural is a really strange feeling.
-You can feel your legs, but you can't feel your skin.
-Your skin essentially feels like you're wearing jeans; you can feel people touching you, but it's an indirect feeling.
+You can feel your legs, but you can’t feel your skin.
+Your skin essentially feels like you’re wearing jeans; you can feel people touching you, but it’s an indirect feeling.
 Does that make sense?
-Which leads to my third and final moment I was glad I had an epidural; because I had to get an episiotomy so early in my final stage of labour, it was a fair size.
+Which leads to my third and final moment I was glad I had an epidural; undoing my episiotomy.
+If you get my meaning.
 Yeah, it was uncomfortable for two or three weeks afterwards as it healed, but not to the point that I was in distress or upset.
-Again, it's something that happens and you just get on with it.
+Again, it’s something that happens sometimes when you have a baby, and you just get on with it.

 We spent the next few hours getting to know Cora and getting acquainted with my new inability to do anything.
 Family visited and when night came, Robert went home.
 That night I jumped at every sound Cora made and stared at the little human we made.
 Cora wasn’t feeding well and slept for most of the night.
 The night midwife had been testing her sugar levels all night and they kept dropping.
 When morning time came, another midwife noticed Cora was very yellow.
 Before I knew it, she was being brought to ICU.
 They explained that she more than likely had jaundice, which was normal in babies, but not within their first 24 hours.